Jeevannnn/Flask-TO-Do-App/README.md

 | PUT | `/api/tasks/<id>` | Update a task |
 | DELETE | `/api/tasks/<id>` | Delete a task |
 | PATCH | `/api/tasks/<id>/toggle` | Toggle task completion |

-## Screenshots

-*Add screenshots of your application here*

-## License

-MIT License - feel free to use this project for learning or portfolio purposes.

-## Author

-Built as a demonstration of Flask and JavaScript skills.